 The more modern equipment needed to make espresso now includes espresso machines powered by pumps, automatic espresso machines, semi-automatic espresso machines, and espresso grinders.

-Due to substantial technological growth, the espresso machine became one of the most sought-after appliances in the world.
+Due to substantial technological advancements, the espresso machine has become one of the most sought-after appliances globally.

-Nowadays, the concept of a single espresso (solo) was seemingly not quite enough caffeine for the busy working person.
+Nowadays, the concept of a single espresso (solo) seems insufficient for the busy working person, as it may not provide enough caffeine.

 Therefore, the doppio espresso became vastly popular throughout Europe and North America.